insidewhy/scrump-up-stand-in/readme.md

 (eight minutes later the next person is chosen).

-This bot will take the hassle out by selecting a random order for people to scrum in.
+This bot will remove the hassle by selecting a random order for people to scrum in.
+It will also mention all of the scrumees to draw their attention.

 ## Usage